kubeedge/kubeedge/staging/src/github.com/kubeedge/mapper-framework/README.md

-# Mapper Generator
+# Mapper Framework
-Golang mapper-generator used to generate [mappers](https://github.com/kubeedge/mappers-go).
+Mapper-framework is a framework to make writing [mappers](https://github.com/kubeedge/mappers-go) easier, by providing mapper runtime libs and tools for scaffolding and code generation to bootstrap a new mapper project.

 # How to create your own mappers

 ## 1. Design the device model and device instance CRDs
 If you don't know how to use device model, device instance APIs, please get more details in the [page](https://kubeedge.io/docs/developer/device_crd/).

-## 2. Generate the code template
+## 2. Generate the mapper project
-The mapper template is to generate a framework for the customized mapper.
+The command below will generate a framework for the customized mapper.
 Run the command and input your mapper's name:
 ```shell
 make generate
 Please input the mapper name (like 'Bluetooth', 'BLE'): foo